 When Is Reduction Surgery a Good Idea?

-Your first thought is whether or not breast reduction surgery is a good idea, even if you do have larger breasts.
+Your first thought is whether or not breast reduction surgery is a good idea if you do have larger breasts.
 With supportive undergarments and some lifestyle adjustments, you might feel that surgery is unnecessary.
-However, you should consider breast reduction if:
+In some cases, undergarments and lifestyle changes don’t provide pain relief and don’t align with the lifestyle you’ve envisioned.
+Many Tennessee women are active and don’t want to be hindered with pain symptoms or their current pain management isn’t working.
+You should consider breast reduction if:

 - You have a difficult time finding bras and clothing.
 When finding clothes is challenging simply because your breasts are not proportional to your body size, a breast reduction is a good idea.
 Women who have small frames especially find their chest size to be prohibitive to finding normal clothing.